philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 ```
 ERROR: Unchecked JS exception:
-    This scope can throw a JS exception: operator() @ /home/mates/igalia/WebKit/Source/JavaScriptCore/runtime/IndirectEvalExecutable.cpp:83
+    This scope can throw a JS exception: operator() @ Source/JavaScriptCore/runtime/IndirectEvalExecutable.cpp:83
         (ExceptionScope::m_recursionDepth was 6)
-    But the exception was unchecked as of this scope: createImpl @ /home/mates/igalia/WebKit/Source/JavaScriptCore/runtime/IndirectEvalExecutable.cpp:42
+    But the exception was unchecked as of this scope: createImpl @ Source/JavaScriptCore/runtime/IndirectEvalExecutable.cpp:42
         (ExceptionScope::m_recursionDepth was 5)
 ```

 As far as I understand, this validation failure is result of not properly doing a certain exception book-keeping dance.
-This dance replaces the more common `try`-`catch` manner of exception handling with a few macros (such as `DECLARE_THROW_SCOPE`, `RETURN_IF_EXCEPTION`, `RELEASE_AND_RETURN`).
+Instead of the `try`-`catch` manner of exception handling, JSC relies on a few custom macros (such as `DECLARE_THROW_SCOPE`, `RETURN_IF_EXCEPTION`, `RELEASE_AND_RETURN`).
 These macros help ensure you explicitly consider any JS exceptions that can arise from calling into a function that can throw.

 This is consideration is needed because JS exceptions inside the JSC engine don't explicitly interrupt the C++ control flow, like normal C++ exceptions, but are rather registered with the VM instance.
-Exceptions are encountered nonetheless and thus subsequent control-flow logic usually needs to respond to their presence, hence all these macros to help with this.
+Exceptions are encountered nonetheless and thus subsequent logic usually needs to respond to their presence, hence all these macros to help with this.

 To start let's see how throw scope objects help you know when a function can throw.

 ### throw scopes

-You can loosely know if a function can throw if a throw scope is declared within it.
+You can loosely know if a C++ function can throw a JS exception if a throw scope is declared within it.

 From the `ThrowScope` class: